cinguilherme/jobcity-test/README.md

  - Jdk11 / JRE11 (not too much fancy stuff not present in JDK8 but JDK11 is required)
  - Lombok anotation processor
  - Junit5
+ - Gradle 6.3, all abouve dependencies will be taken care by gradle via gralde.build specifications
+    - gradlew does not have execution privilege on mac/linux on this source.
+        Make it executable however by preferable way, sample "chmod 777 gradlew".
- - Gradle 6.3, !! gradlew available with the source code, just user appropriate command according to Makefile
+    - !! gradlew available with the source code, just user appropriate command according to Makefile
     -   GrandleW(Graddle Wrapper) it will download the gradle required by it self.
         But having the correct JDK for the gradle is required.
         Eg. If JDK8 is the default code will not compile due to